rafael-santiago/accacia/README.md

 In order to build Accacia you need to use [Hefesto](http://github.com/rafael-santiago/hefesto.git).

-After follow the steps to install Hefesto in your system, all you need to do (on shell) inside dnsf_ckr src subdirectory is invoke hefesto.
+After follow the steps to install Hefesto in your system, all you need to do (on shell) inside accacia src subdirectory is invoke hefesto.
 Something like this:

-    root@zephyr:~/src/dnsf_ckr/src# hefesto
+    root@zephyr:~/src/accacia/src# hefesto

 Enjoy!!